cisco/arc/docs/design/storage/config.md

 Since the storage can have multiple bucket sets, the bucket_sets element

 ### bucket set
-The bucket set element is a collection of buckets that must be created and destroyed together for the purpose of cross region bucket replication.
+The bucket set element is a collection of buckets that must be created and destroyed together for the purpose of cross region bucket replication for all buckets in the bucket set.
 It has the following elements.
 - **bucket_set** (string) _required_: This is the name of the bucket set.
 This name can be used on the cli to address this bucket set.
 - **buckets** (object) _required_: The buckets is an array of bucket objects that require their Role and Destination specified
   - **bucket** (string) _required_: This is the name of the bucket.
 This name can be used on the cli to address this bucket.